oklave/vagrant/README.md

 #vagrant v1.0

-This repository is intended to help with setting up vagrant and contains example vagrant files
+This repository is intended to help with setting up vagrant and contains example vagrant files.